Macular Degeneration Symptoms

 According to the Macular Foundation, "The scars in the eyes act as a mirror reflecting light internally within the eye.
 This causes light sensitivity and glare as well as haziness in the vision."

-My father-in-law who has wet and dry AMD, finds it difficult and slow to adjust from being outside in the bright light to inside light.
+Those with AMD often find it difficult and slow to adjust from being outside in the bright light to inside light.
 This ability to recover from bright light is now being tested as an early sign of macular degeneration.

 9. Loss of Depth Perception